JHarp199345/Gwriter/README.md

 3. Enter: `https://github.com/JHarp199345/Gwriter`
 4. Obsidian will find the plugin in the `obsidian-plugin` folder

+### First-Run Setup

+On first run, the plugin will automatically show a **Setup Wizard** to help you create the default vault structure.
+You can also manually trigger it:

+1. Open Obsidian settings → **Writing dashboard**
+2. Click **"Run setup wizard"** button
+3. Or use Command Palette: **"Run setup wizard"**

+The wizard lets you:
+- Create default files: `Book-Main.md`, `Book - Story Bible.md`, `Memory - Sliding Window.md`
+- Create the `Characters/` folder with a template
+- All files/folders are only created if they don't already exist (won't overwrite)

 ### Configuration

 1. Open Obsidian settings → **Writing dashboard**